swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

     _ value: T, as type: T.Type, _ byteOrder: ByteOrder
   )

+  /// Appends the given value's bytes repeatedly to this span's bytes.
+  ///
+  /// There must be at least `count * MemoryLayout<T>.stride` bytes
+  /// available in the span.
+  ///
+  /// - Parameters:
+  ///   - value: The value to store as raw bytes.
+  ///   - count: The number of copies of `value` to append to this span.
+  ///   - type: The type of the instance to create. mutating func append<T: ConvertibleToRawBytes>(
+    repeating repeatedValue: T, count: Int, as type: T.Type )

   /// Append to the span as elements of a specific type.
   ///
   /// There must be at least `n * MemoryLayout<T>.stride` bytes